 * Analysis of combat and SIGINT -- Enemy forces estimated at minimum one full battle group

 * Current mission success estimated at less than 10%.

 * Retrieval of ONI team and recovered artifacts considered MISSION PRIORITY

 * Sacrifice of support personnel considered within acceptable mission parameters

 * If SPARTAN-II remains to provide rearguard support -- mission success rises to 25%.

 Well, there it is, Michael thought digesting the data.

 From the initial mission briefing, he knew that this mission had a bad smell to it.
-On the other hand, when your species was fighting for its very existence, sometimes you had to suck it up and take one for the race.
+On the other hand, when your species was fighting for its very existence, sometimes you had to suck it up and take one for the species.
 That was one of the reasons that Spartans existed — to take on those missions and tasks considered impossible.

 He formulated his tactics and strategy as he put in another call over the tactical channel, “Bravo-One... anyone home?”